Adirealsharma/Diabetes_Prediction/README.md

 # Diabetes_Prediction
-Here’s a `README.md` file for your **Diabetes Prediction** project using the PIMA dataset and an SVM model:
+**Diabetes Prediction** project using the PIMA dataset and an SVM model:

 ---